 Rolando has displayed his consummate musicianship in concert and oratorio works at the Washington National Cathedral, Aspen Music Festival, and Carnegie Hall in New York City.
 He is also a strong ambassador of the art song recital.
 As a resident artist at Songfest, Rolando collaborated with Martin Katz, Graham Johnson, and composer John Harbison.
 In an upcoming season, he will return to Carnegie Hall to perform the world premiere of a song cycle by composer Ezra Laderman and former United States poet-laureate Robert Pinsky.

 Rolando is passionately involved with the musical landscape of the Mid-Atlantic region as an educator and producer.
 He serves as Artistic Director of Young Artists of America, an organization he co-founded with his brother, conductor Kristofer Sanz.
 YAA was created to provide talented young musicians with exceptional opportunities to be mentored by professional artists, culminating in fully orchestrated performances of large-scale works of opera, musical theater, and oratorio.
-Rolando was executive producer of the world premiere of Andrew Lippa's I Am Anne Hutchinson / I Am Harvey Milk, starring Kristin Chenoweth at the Strathmore Music Center.
+The YAA production of The Songs of Tim Rice, executive-produced by Rolando, aired on PBS Maryland Public Television and was nominated for three regional Emmy awards.
+Rolando also served as executive producer for the world premiere of Andrew Lippa's I Am Anne Hutchinson / I Am Harvey Milk, starring Kristin Chenoweth at the Strathmore Music Center.

 Rolando is a proud graduate of the Yale University School of Music.